drigoni/SPRM/README.md

 # Weakly-Supervised Visual-Textual Grounding with Semantic Prior Refinement

-This folder contains the code used to produce the results reported in the paper: [Weakly-Supervised Visual-Textual Grounding with Semantic Prior Refinement]()
+This repository contains the code used to produce the results reported in the paper: [Weakly-Supervised Visual-Textual Grounding with Semantic Prior Refinement]()

 Some of our code is based on [MAF](https://github.com/qinzzz/Multimodal-Alignment-Framework) .
 Thanks!